 The mobility of your pet's joints can have a dramatic impact on their quality of life, maintaining good joint health can even effect your pets sleep.
 Here are some top tips on how to help maintain optimum joint health for your pet:

 Manage their weight

 Excess weight can put pressure on joints, aim to reduce your cat or dog’s weight and keep them at a healthy weight for their breed and age.

 It is important that your pet gets regular exercise to avoid stiffness and muscle wastage.
 Avoid long or infrequent walks and make sure your dog goes for several, short walks throughout the day.
 Think little and often to keep the joints mobile.

 Feed your pet a good quality diet.
 Reassess your pet's food and consult a veterinary professional who can recommend the best diet for their needs.
-Raise water and food bowls if your dog or cat has difficulty bending down to them.
+Where appropriate raise water and food bowls so your dog or cat doesn't have to bend down to them.

-Help to groom your cat, when their joints become stiff.
-They may not be able to groom as they could previously.
+Help to groom your cat, when their joints become stiff as they may not be able to groom as freely.